realityexpander/How_to_program_from_ground_up/How to Program From Ground Up.md

         - 4 bytes (32 bits) can represent a floating point number
         - 8 bytes (64 bits) can represent a double precision floating point number
         - Floating point numbers will use a "mantissa" and an "exponent" to represent the number in scientific notation
-        - Due to the way floating point numbers are represented, they are not exact, and can have rounding errors!
+        - Due to the way floating point numbers are represented, they are not exact!
+And will have rounding errors!
         - Why Is This Happening?!
 Floating Point Approximation
           - https://www.youtube.com/watch?v=2gIxbTn7GSc